-Our officers have a broad range of powers to enter premises and gather evidence, such as photos and samples.
-They can also compel the individual or entity under investigation to provide records and answer questions relating to that investigation.
+Our officers have a broad range of powers.
+They can enter premises and gather evidence, such as photos and samples.
+They can also require an individual or entity under investigation to provide records and answer questions relating to the investigation.

-Serious, substantiated and wilful acts of non-compliance will face the full force of the law.
-Where non-compliance occurs out of ignorance with minimal harm we will look to educational measures.
+Serious, proven and wilful acts of non-compliance will face the full force of the law.
+We look to educate in cases of ignorant non-compliance that cause minimal harm.

 How we operate and investigate